Introducing Clémentine Boehrer!

 We're celebrating National Business Women's Week in the USA by showcasing some of the fantastic talent we're lucky enough to have in our company!
 First up, is Clémentine Boehrer...

 Clémentine Boehrer is a Business Development Manager.
 She graduated as a Paper Science and Engineering Ingénieur (Engineer), having studied in her native France and in Finland.
-She is a mother to two young children.

 Looking to the future, Clémentine’s expects to see a shift towards sustainability and agile management as standard.
 ‘I believe that we will see agile management will more frequently and it will change our ways of working.
 I don’t think there will be any other choice than to run business with the mindset of sustainability.
 In many ways, it will change the ways we work together, and will be a big disruptor, but I believe that the companies that make first move to agile management will become the strongest in our field.
 Agile management will serve sustainability concerns but it also encompasses a lot more.
 I expect some companies will put agile management first and then move to apply it to sustainability,’ she says.